Time arrow without past hypothesis: a toy model explanation: The conventional argument

 \begin{remarque} Let $X$ be a finite state space and $f: X \rightarrow X$ a bijection.
 For any entropy function $S$, and for any configuration $x\in X$, the sequence $(S(f^{n}(x)))_{n \in N}$ is periodic because the sequence $f^{n}(x)_{n \in N}$ is periodic.
 This implies that the sequence of entropy variations $(S(f^{n+1}(x))-S(f^{n}(x)))_{n\in N}$ is itself periodic.
 If $(S(f^{n}(x)))_{n \in N}$ is not constant, then these entropy variations can be negative. \end{remarque}

 How can we justify, then, that when we dilute a drop of dye in a sealed glass of water, entropy seems to just rise, unambiguously indicating an arrow of time?
-Actually several assumptions are implicit this emblematic experiment.
+Besides the fact that in practice the glass is not quite a isolated system, and hence undergoes a not quite time-reversible dynamics, several other assumptions are implicit in this emblematic experiment.

-First, the duration of such an experiment likely to be far too short to observe periodicity.
-To give an order of magnitude, for a molar volume of $22.4L$ of perfect gas, the number of microstates $\Omega$ is $\sim 10^{5 \times 10^{24}}$.
-Intuitively, the period ought to be of that same order of magnitude, as expressed in units of Planck time (minimal observable time).
-However, it is estimated that only $10^{60}$ Planck times have elapsed since the Big Bang.
+First, the duration of such an experiment will be far too short to observe periodicity. \corrB{To back this point, we remark that for a glass of water, based on an estimate of the molar entropy of liquid water at standard conditions, the Boltzmann Eq. \eqref{eq:boltzmann} yields $\Omega\sim e^{10^{25}}$.
+Thus, any reasonable discretization of a such macroscopic system into distinct microscopic states will lead to $\sim e^{10^{25}}$ of them.
+Consequently, any reasonable estimate of how long it will take to forcibly get back to one such microscopic state will again be of that order.
+Yet, it is estimated that only $10^{60}$ Planck times have elapsed since the Big Bang.
+So, the age of the universe is negligible before the estimated recurrence time.}

 Second, the drop of dye would likely have diluted just as well if it had undergone the time-symmetrized versions of Physics laws instead.
 In other words, entropy typically does increase when we start from a low entropy initial configuration\ldots but it does so in both directions of the dynamical clock \cite{GoldsteinJanusGlass}.